affinidi/eventi-workshop/docs/generate-app.md

-# Set Up basic Event Management App with Affinidi Login Using Affinidi CLI
+# Setup Event Ticket Management application with Affinidi Login Using Affinidi CLI

 In this workshop module, you'll create a baseline application code that serves as the foundation for integrating open identity protocols.
 You'll complete the local environment and application setup to ensure a consistent baseline across all participants before diving into further integrations.